pgorzelany/xapi-connector/README.md

       api.conn.send(api.buildCommand('logout', null, 'logout'))
     ,20000)

+This example is provided with this module, just run:

+`node ./lib/example.js`

-You don't have to follow the approach presented in this example and you can play with the Connector to search for your own stile.
+You don't have to follow the approach presented in this example and you can play with the Connector to search for your own style.

 Have fun!